Enochthedev/Toluthedev/README.md

 I'm a massive tech geek that works with any language depending on the situation.
 I work mainly with python and javascript on any project I take on.
 My main role is as a backend developer.

-* 🌍  I'm based in Lagos, Nigeria
+* 🌍  I'm currently a remote based dev
 * 🖥️  See my portfolio at [Toluthedev](https://www.toluthedev.tech/)
 * ✉️  You can contact me at [enochjesse884@outlook.com](mailto:enochjesse884@outlook.com)
 * 🧠  I'm learning Nodejs